ErkamUcan/SmartSummary/README.md

 ## 📌 Notes

 This repository serves as the master project combining both frontend and backend.
-If you're viewing this on GitHub, explore each subfolder for detailed instructions.
+Explore each subfolder for detailed instructions.